life-itself/tao/hubs/README.md

 #### What am I part of?

-Art Earth Tech is on a mission to make the world a wiser, weller place.
+Life Itself is on a mission to make the world a wiser, weller place.
 For more information, visit [the Tao](https://tao.artearthtech.com/).

-#### What is AET's business model / mission?
+#### What is Life Itself's business model / mission?
 For more information, please see the [Co-living](https://tao.artearthtech.com/coliving) and [Governance](https://tao.artearthtech.com/governance) models at AET.

-#### How am I supposed to represent AET ?
+#### How am I supposed to represent Life Itself?

 Please see the [Levels of Involvement](https://tao.artearthtech.com/governance/#levels-of-involvement) section of the Governance guide.

+#### What is the difference between Life Itself and Art/Earth/Tech?

+Art/Earth/Tech rebranded in 2020 to become Life Itself.